trias-project/alien-plants-belgium/src/dwc_mapping.md

 For these species, we include the occurrenceStatus **within** the specified time frame (`eventDate` = first - most recent observation) and **after** the last observation (`eventDate` = most recent observation - current date).
 The easiest way to do this is by:
-1. Cleaning presence information and date information in `raw_data`
+1. Cleaning presence information and date information in `distribution`
-1. Creating a separate dataframe `occurrenceStatus_ALO` (ALO = after last observation)
+2. Creating a separate dataframe `occurrenceStatus_ALO` (ALO = after last observation)
-2. Map `occurrenceStatus` and `eventDate` from cleaned presence and date information in `distribution` (for `eventDate` = first - most recent observation)
+3. Map `occurrenceStatus` and `eventDate` from cleaned presence and date information in `distribution` (for `eventDate` = first - most recent observation)
-3. Map `occurrenceStatus` and `eventDate` from cleaned presence and date information in `occurrenceStatus_ALO` (for `eventDate` = most recent observation - current date)
+4. Map `occurrenceStatus` and `eventDate` from cleaned presence and date information in `occurrenceStatus_ALO` (for `eventDate` = most recent observation - current date)
-4. Bind both dataframes by row.
+5. Bind both dataframes by row.
-5. Map the other Darwin Core terms in the distribution extension
+6. Map the other Darwin Core terms in the distribution extension

 ### Clean presence information: occurrenceStatus for regions and Belgium
 The checklist contains minimal presence information (`X`,`?` or `NA`) for the three regions in Belgium: Flanders, Wallonia and the Brussels-Capital Region, contained in `raw_presence_fl`, `raw_presence_wa` and `raw_presence_br` respectively.